aelzenaar/ncea-notes/README.md

 ## Other in progress
 I hope to begin work on specific notes for scholarship physics at some point in 2018.
-I tend to like the ESA study guide for chemistry so currently have no notes planned (except perhaps for scholarship, but I do not feel that I know the material well enough to write that any time soon).
+I tend to like the ESA study guide for chemistry so currently have no L2/L3 notes planned (except perhaps for scholarship, but I do not feel that I know the material well enough to write that any time soon).
 I am taking a course in spectroscopy this semester so I may write more detailed notes for that topic.

-Level 1 maths notes would also be nice but I am not sure that I am the right person to write them!
+There are no L1 maths notes planned as the content is so elementary.